The Four Seasons of RIT

 Winter on the RIT campus, showing snow covered trees.

 RIT students experience more chilly days through the end of November and December.
 We usually have a few snowfalls around this time, but usually nothing too major.
 It’s exhilarating to see a lot of RIT first-year students experience snow for the first time.
 As January and February approach, more snowy days occur.
 Winter boots must have at RIT because walking through a few snowy spots on campus is sometimes inevitable.
 From lighter flakes to full-on snowstorms, the maintenance staff do a great job at plowing the walkways and roads around campus.
 It’s also essential to have a warm coat, hat, and gloves for those chilly winter walks from dorm to academic buildings.
 Some of RIT’s facilities are connected through a tunnel system, which comes in handy in the wintertime.
-All of the dorms are connected to the post office, three dining locations, and a convenience store through the tunnels.
+All of the dorms are connected to the post office, five dining locations, and a convenience store through the tunnels.

 One of my favorite things to do in winter is stopping at one of the many coffee shops on campus in between classes to get hot chocolate or coffee to take to class.
 Winter calls for some fun activities in the snow; you’ll often see students sledding down a large hill near the dorms on campus.
 Skiing and snowboarding are also pretty popular in the Rochester area, and RIT offers a class that goes to a local ski resort once a week.
 While Rochester winters are cold, they are beautiful.
 It’s delightful to look out your dorm window to see trees all covered in a nice blanket of snow.